For teen volunteer questions, please contact Teen Services Librarian, Christany Edwards, at 714-375-5110 or [email

 - Teen Action Group (currently not accepting new members) – the Teen Action Group (or TAG) is a dedicated team of teen volunteers who collectively develop projects to work on throughout the year based on their passions and interests, and provide opportunities for teens in our community to grow their skills with the help of the Huntington Beach Public Library.
 TAG staff are responsible for sharing their ideas on how to make the library – and the library’s online spaces – better for teens in our community, and earn service credit for attending monthly meetings to share their thoughts, making decisions in developing programs, creating surveys for their fellow teens, and taking initiative to run their own library programs with the support of the Teen Librarian.
 This opportunity is perfect if you are interested in gaining leadership experience, planning programs & activities for teens and/or children, and giving your energy to a community or social project that matters to you.
 TAG members earn service credit for attending monthly meetings and contributing their energy and ideas to the group's current projects.

-- Teen Tech (currently not accepting new techs) – provide one-on-one assistance to adult and teen library visitors in the Central Library computer lab on a variety of computer questions, including: logging in; basic computer and Internet use; e-mail; word processing; and using the printer or scanners.
+- Teen Tech – OPEN to ages 15+ - provide one-on-one assistance to adult and teen library visitors in the Central Library computer lab on a variety of computer questions, including: logging in; basic computer and Internet use; e-mail; word processing; and using the printer or scanners.
 Applicants will be trained in basic customer service skills and general computer knowledge by our adult Computer Coaches.
 Hours earned are variable, on an as-needed basis during open Computer Lab hours.